masterminds-kenya/social_network/checklist.md

 - [x] Graph showing all Insight data for a given user.
 - [x] Data sent to graph template setup to allow a variety of different view options.
 - [x] Insight Graph with javascript buttons to toggle which data shows.
+- [ ] User creation: Manage if influencer has many IG accounts.
 - [ ] Can have Brand give permission for the FB App
 - [ ] Admin can connect Influencer to Brands through Campaign
 - [?] ?Influencer can create a Campaign to connect to Brand?